Monday, November 13, 2017

 Andy's Marbles: This work-backwards problem is a good challenge for students to figure out.

-Egyptian Fractions A rich task to challenge your students' perseverance
+Egyptian Fractions: A rich task to challenge your students' perseverance

 Investigation: This LearnZillion investigation looks at the commutative property and fraction division.